Solomon's Love Song

 It appears that Shulah felt that the night watchmen should know the identity of the man for whom she searched without her having to tell them.
 Perhaps they inquired (after first calming her down a bit) but we're not told.
 Solomon's love song is sketchy in places, lots of places.

-Shulah's venture out at night says something about the Jerusalem of Solomon's day.
+Shulah's venture out at night suggests something about the Jerusalem of Solomon's day.
 It was safe for a lone woman after hours.
 Actually that's believable because the Bible characterizes Solomon's kingdom as peaceable.
-But this song is a fantasy.
+But this song is a fantasy so the actual conditions in Jerusalem are irrelevant.

 ● Song 3:4 . .
 It was but a little that I passed from them, but I found him whom my soul loveth: I held him, and would not let him go, until I had brought him into my mother's house, and into the chamber of her that conceived me.